alexhaydock/pinewall/README.md

 ## Hardware Support
 Officially I only support `x86_64` based QEMU Virtual Machines.
 Specifically running on Proxmox, as that's how I'm running it in production.

-But there's a good chance this will run on a wide range of `x86_64` hardware.
+But there's a good chance this will run on a wide range of `x86_64` hardware (if you build with the `lts` rather than `virt` kernel).
 If you build the EFI image in an `aarch64` environment there's a good chance it will "just work" on ARM hardware too as long as it can boot EFI binaries.

 ## Prerequisites
-To build Pinewall, you will need:
+To deploy Pinewall, you will need:
 * `podman` - to build images.
 * `just` - to run the deployment script.
 * `qemu` - (optional) to test built images.